FREE TESTS

 Accordingly, and so, because, hence, thus They show that an action had a consequence.

-Again, a as a result, besides, even more, furthermore, too They connect many smaller ideas into one main idea.
+Again, as a result, besides, even more, furthermore, too They connect many smaller ideas into one main idea.

-For example, as an illustration, e.g., They connect an idea to a specific example.
+For example, as an illustration, e.g. They connect an idea to a specific example.

-In a like manner, likewise, in the same way.
-They connect two ideas by showing how those ideas are similar.
+In a like manner, likewise, in the same way They connect two ideas by showing how those ideas are similar.

 Above, below, beyond, here, there They connect two or more things by where those things are located in relation to one another.